This winter in Chicago is off to a historic start, with more than 17 inches having already fallen before the official start of the season.

-What might the upcoming season bring?
-Let’s look back at some of Chicago’s worst snow storms to give us an idea!
+Let’s look back at some of Chicago’s worst snowstorms on record to give us an idea!

-The Blizzard of 1967 – Chicago’s Biggest Snowstorm on Record
+The Blizzard of 1967 – Chicago’s biggest snowstorm ever

-Chicago experienced its largest snowstorm on record from January 26-27, 1967.
+Chicago experienced its largest snowstorm in history from January 26 through 27 of 1967.

 Snow began falling at 5:30 a.m. on January 26, according to the National Weather Service (NWS), and by 10:10 a.m. the next day, 23 inches had blanketed the city.